About Kent State Trumbull

 Learn more about Dr. Wanda E. Thomas, associate provost for Kent State system integration, dean of the Regional College, and interim dean of Kent State Trumbull, Dr. Daniel Palmer, assistant dean, and Dr. James Ritter, director, enrollment management and student services.

-As of 2014, Kent State Trumbull boasts 124 faculty, the majority of which hold a master's degree or higher in their field, allowing dedicated professors to work closely with students, helping them achieve success inside the classroom and beyond.
+As of 2014, Kent State Trumbull boasts 124 faculty, the majority of which hold a master's degree or higher in their field, allowing dedicated professors to work closely with students to help them achieve success inside the classroom, and beyond.
+Read about some of the great research and other work being done by members of our faculty.